September 14, 2016

 Random Vibration Testing

-Random vibration testing is one comprised of vibration energy at all frequencies over a specified range.
-The vibration frequency components that make up the input signal for a random test combine in amplitude and phase to create a time waveform which appears on an oscilloscope as random noise.
+A random vibration test is one comprised of vibration energy at all frequencies over a specified range.
+The vibration frequency components that make up the input signal for a random test combine in amplitude and phase to create a time waveform that appears on an oscilloscope as random noise.
 The characteristics of the random waveform are constantly updating and changing within the bounds of the programmed random input.

 Random vibration is the most common type of validation and qualification test that is performed for electronic modules.
 The majority of vibration environments where devices are mounted, especially electronic devices, are characterized as having predominantly random vibration conditions.